 When should I call my child’s healthcare provider?

-Call the healthcare provider right away if your child:
+Call the healthcare provider or seek medical care right away if your child:

-- Feels extreme depression, fear, anxiety, or anger toward him or herself or others
+- Feels extreme depression, fear, anxiety, or anger toward themself or others

 - Feels out of control